bangkitdc/IF2210_TB2_B4G/README.md

 # BNMO: Business Management System
 > Tugas Besar 2 Mata Kuliah IF2210 Pemrograman Berorientasi Objek.
 Built by Kelompok Mahasiswa Pencari Takjil - B4G

+## General Information
+Application that can help manage the BNMO Business System.
+It's basically POS (Point of Sales) program, which is a program that helps a store to make and record transactions related to their business.

+The POS program has basic inventory management and transaction management features.
+In addition, the program has a membership feature so stores can provide rewards to loyal customers, as well as a report generation feature to support stores in conducting evaluations.
+The program is also extensible by providing support plugins, so users can easily add program functionality.

 ## Technologies Used
 * JavaFX version 20.0.1
 * Gradle version 8.1.1